 Hacking into the Manufacturing Industry

-More recently Renault reported halting production in May after a cyber-attack hit computer systems, whilst Nissan were additionally reported at hacked, although denied to say whether production was affected (Autocar, 2017).
-Computer Weekly argues cyber security breaches have been occurring for over a decade and are common occurrence, as such attacks go unreported (Computer Weekly Security Editor, 2015).
+In the recent years, Renault reported halting production in May after a cyber-attack hit computer systems, whilst Nissan were additionally reported at hacked, although denied to say whether production was affected (Autocar, 2017).
 Companies are reluctant to inform their customers and shareholders of an attack because of the impact it could have on their reputation.
 However lack of knowledge leads to a dangerous naivety, particularly for manufacturers, as producers of physical goods.
-Doug Wylie, Rockwell Director of Security commented; “there are some further reaching consequences that come with industrial control.
-We’re dealing with systems that are facilitating controls of critical infrastructures, oil and gas, water, food and beverage.”
-(Industry Week, 2013).

 The Broder Blogger.